- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 If you hold stock at a central location and frequently transfer to your retail locations, format the report to view totals.
 This ensures calculations take into account all inventory, including retail locations and what’s in the warehouse waiting to be sent.

-For this situation, the Suggested order quantity column shows the additional units of stock required to meet upcoming demand, above what stock is already available to be sent to the store network from the warehouse.
+For this situation, the Suggested order quantity column displays the additional units of stock required to meet upcoming demand, above what stock is already available to be sent to the store network from the warehouse.

 - Navigate to Reports > Inventory reports > Replenishment.